Alireza-Zwolf/Alireza-Zwolf.github.io/_pages/about.md

 ## Research Interest

-My research mainly focuses on blockchain technology, which aims to develop advanced consensus protocols to make more practical and efficient decentralized systems based on blockchain technology.
+My research mainly focuses on blockchain technology, which aims to develop advanced consensus protocols to make more practical and efficient decentralized systems.
 I have been actively working on fraud detection in cryptocurrencies, by analyzing the transaction graph using social network and graph theory methods.
 Today I am interested in different topics in cryptocurrencies and blockchain technology, cryptography, and computer networks.

 ## News
 - Nov 2022: Our paper "RPoA: Redefined Proof of Activity" submitted to the ICBC conference.